 The economy in Bosnia and Herzegovina (BiH) is still recovering from the 1992-1995 war and from the transition from a socially planned to a market economy.
-Estimated per capita GDP in 2016 was \$4,409, with a total estimated nominal GDP of approximately \$16.8 billion.
-GDP growth in 2018 is estimated at 3.1 percent (World Bank).
-The average monthly net salary is \$492 (KM 851) (2017).
+Estimated per capita GDP in 2018 was \$4,910, with a total estimated nominal GDP of approximately \$18.05 billion.
+GDP growth is expected to reach four percent by 2021 (World Bank).
+The average monthly net salary is \$502 (2018).
 Agriculture's share of GDP has remained at the level of approximately seven - eight percent.

 A degree of macro-economic stability has been achieved with the introduction of a Central Bank, adoption of the currency board and creation of a single currency, the Konvertabilna Marka (Convertible Mark, KM).
 The currency board ensures that the KM is fully backed by hard currency or gold, and the exchange rate is fixed at approximately 2 KM to the Euro.
-Due to a strict currency board regime, inflation has been relatively low, and BiH recorded a deflation of 1.1 percent in 2016.
+Due to a strict currency board regime, inflation has been relatively low, and reached 1.4 percent in 2018.